Skip to Content

 • Cruel or barbarous treatment - acts that put your life in danger or could have caused serious bodily harm

 In some cases, it might be the right move to file for divorce from bed and board, though most cases pursue an absolute divorce based on no-fault grounds and one-year separation.
+Consulting with an attorney can clarify which type of divorce aligns best with your personal and legal objectives.

 The following issues are common during a divorce case: